Viremia after influenza infection

 Mouse Models and Tissue Distribution

-Research using mouse models has demonstrated that viremia occurs during the acute phase of influenza A/PR/8 virus infection.
-Viral RNA was detected in the red blood cell fraction from 1 to 5 days post-inoculation and in various organs such as the lung, brain, liver, spleen, kidney, heart, and skeletal muscle for up to 7 days.
-This suggests that the virus can disseminate beyond the respiratory tract and transiently express its genes in multiple tissues.
+Research using mouse models of influenza A/PR/8 virus infection has demonstrated that viral RNA can be detected in the blood and various tissues.
+Specifically, the nucleoprotein gene was found in the red blood cell fraction from 1 to 5 days post-inoculation, and in organs such as the lung, brain, liver, spleen, kidney, heart, and skeletal muscle for varying durations up to 14 days.
+This suggests that viremia occurs during the acute phase of infection and that the virus can transiently express its genes in multiple organs.

 Human Cases and Clinical Implications